prosysscience/Job-Shop-Scheduling/ICLP Paper/README.md

-# A paper of a decomposition strategy for solving Job-shop Scheduling Problem
+# A paper of a decomposition strategy for solving the Job-shop Scheduling Problem

 This work proposes a decomposition strategy to solve a Job-shop Scheduling Problem (JSP).
 We have applied Earliest Starting Time Strategy (EST) to decompose the problem into sub-problems.
 We used Answer Set Programming (ASP) to solve the problem.